imraminradmand/Hangman/README.md

 `? <word>` - Where word is the word the user wants to check if it exists in the collection.
 `$` - Check their score.
+`+ <word>` - Where word is the word the user wants to add to the collection.
+`- <word>` - Where word is the word the user wants to remove from the collection.
 `#` - Exit the game.

 Once the client starts a game, they will also have access to the following command: